 If you have unusual family circumstances that are not covered by the questions of the FAFSA, you may be able appeal to our office for Independent Status.
 Unusual family circumstances include, but are not limited to:

-If you have other circumstances that you think might qualify, contact our office to discuss your situation in more detail.
+If you have other unusual circumstances that you think might qualify, contact our office to discuss your situation in more detail.

 If you think you might be eligible to appeal for independent status, contact our office to discuss your situation.
 If we think you might qualify for an override, we will email you the Dependency Appeal Form and ask you to it return it with documentation of your circumstances.